bhamesal/wi21-cse110-lab4/part1/part1.md

 10. Error, no such variable.
 This is because using "const" to declare the variable "discountedPrice" makes it so that it is not accessible outside of the for loop code block it was declared in.

-11. Value stored in finalPrice is printed.
+11. Value stored in finalPrice is printed, which will be 0 in this case since finalPrice was declared as a "const" and originally set equal to 0, nullifying any updates from the for loop.

 12. The following is printed:

+3

+150

+150

+50 100 150

 13.

-  A)
+  A) student.name

+  B) student["Grad Year"]

+  C) student.greeting.function()

+  D) student["Favorite Teacher"].name

+  E) student.courseLoad[0]